geofot96/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I’m George, I’m a Computer Science student at EPFL and my dream is that one day I’ll create something that **millions** of people will get to use.
+I’m George, I’m a Computer Science student at EPFL and I hope that one day I’ll create something that **millions** of people will get to use.

 Besides CS I'm very passionate about cooking so I decided to also post some recipes that I created!